 Different marker for each group

-argument allows customizing the shape of the symbols of the plot as shown below.
+The markers argument allows customizing the shape of the symbols of the plot as shown below.

 import seaborn as sns